Busin731/goChord-viewer/README.md

 4. Open the dist/index.html on the browser to see the result!
 5. (Optional) You want change the songText input in src/index.js and repeat steps 3 and 4

-### Lyrics and Chords
+### ChordPro format: Lyrics and Chords

-The input format is the ChordPro format.
 Essentially, it looks like this:

 ```
 {title: My Little Grass Shack in Kealakekua}